Welcome to Rolling Boxcar, Inc.

 Promote the military and a piece of USAF history by telling the story of the C-119s and this particular aircraft, both in its Air Force days and its civilian life, and to honor all veterans who have served our country,

 Promote local artists, Alaskan ingenuity, the entrepreneurial spirit, repurpose, recycle, and sell parts to help fund the project.
 All aluminum not used to build the Rolling Boxcar (i.e. wings, tails, and tail booms), will be smelted down into aluminum ingots and made into jewelry.
 This way, people can purchase an actual piece of the aircraft (a far better fate than becoming beer cans).

 Film the entire demolition and build phase of the project as a documentary to show the efforts that went into the plane’s resurrection.
 The film will highlight all who have assisted in this ambitious venture.
 We have contacted film companies with enthusiastic responses.

 A special "guest navigator" opportunity will be made available to a select number of donors who are also capable of helping send updates from the field to help us keep our Facebook page and website current with real time updates as to where the Rolling Boxcar is and where it is headed.
 After a two or three day leg of a journey, these guest navigators will be responsible for their own trip home.

-Inside visitors can view or purchase artwork from artists Jim Morris and Meg Anderson.
-On board they can buy Alaska roasted coffees at the coffee bar and smelted jewelry from the gift shop.
+Inside visitors can view interpretive panels and artwork from local artists, they can buy Alaska roasted coffees at the coffee bar and smelted jewelry from the gift shop.
 We are even in the middle of designing a sound stage between the two open clamshell doors to have bands play when desired.
 This deck section will be stowable when not in use.

 Veterans that flew in these aircraft can be photographed in the pilot’s seat, as the cockpit will look as it did in its flying days.
 Their stories can be shared and documented on the spot for future visitors.